Get all the latest data for South Africa

 What sources have we used to write this blog article?

-Whether it's in our blog articles or the market analyses included in our property pack about South Africa, we always rely on the strongest methodology we can … and we don't throw out numbers at random.
+Whether it’s in our blog articles or the market analyses included in our property pack about South Africa, we always rely on the strongest methodology we can, and we don’t throw out numbers at random.

 We also aim to be fully transparent, so below we’ve listed the authoritative sources we used, and explained how we used them and the methods behind our estimates.

-| Source | Why it's authoritative | How we used it |
+Source Why this source is reliable How we used it

-| South African Reserve Bank | South Africa's central bank and the primary source for repo and prime lending rates. | We used it to anchor mortgage-rate assumptions as of January 2026.
-We linked rates to affordability and buyer demand. |
+South African Reserve Bank current market rates SARB is South Africa’s central bank and official rate source.
+We used it to anchor mortgage affordability in June 2026.
+We linked the repo and prime rates to buyer demand.